-You're welcome to contact the applicant directly if you want a better understanding of their proposed operation or want to clarify your concerns with them.
+You're welcome to contact the applicant directly if you would like a better understanding of their proposed operation or wish to clarify your concerns with them.

-In some cases, the applicant may contact you directly about the objection, also some applicants may invite objectors or members of the public to a meeting to discuss the concerns raised.
+In some cases, the applicant may contact you directly about the objection.
+Some applicants may also invite objectors or members of the public to a meeting to discuss the concerns raised.

 A copy of your objection is placed on the file which will eventually go to the DLC for a decision.

 Objections or objector contact details will not be published or advertised.
-However, if you wish to appear and be heard at a public hearing then your name and the nature of your objections do become a matter of public record.
+However, if you wish to appear and be heard at a public hearing, your name and the nature of your objections do become a matter of public record.

 Hearings of the DLC